ezberta/Lsystem-sketchup/README.md

 ## What does this Extension do?
-Based on settings in the Sketchup Extensions Run L-System popup input box it will execute arbitrary L-Systems.
+Based on settings in the Sketchup "Extensions"->"Run L-System" popup input box it will execute the user specified L-System.
 It first makes a new rectangular "beam" component based on Width and Length parameters.
-This is what will be repeated per step of the L-System.
+This component will get a new instantiation per step of the L-System.
 It will be translated, rotated, and shrunk appropriately as it is copied.
+The resulting L-System run will be in a new group.

 ## What do all the parameters mean?
 ```